allegheny-college-cmpsc-100-fall-2019/practical-02/README.md

 ### `commmit`ing your code

-- [ ] In the main folder of your repository, write a short 100-250 word reflection on your experience today in a file titled `reflection.md`.
+- [ ] In the main folder of your repository, create a short 100-250 word reflection on your experience today in a file titled `reflection.md`.
 * This reflection may address:
     * Areas where you still have questions
     * Issues you encountered and how you solved them